 The shape of your tank depends on the theme and/or the location of the desired tank placement, or depends on your taste as the aquarist and how you are visioning its look and design after completing setting it up and running.

 [STEP 4] – Selecting Your Filtration System

 For this step, selecting your filtration system depends on different factors such as:

 - Your Tank Size

 Your Tank Type – This is important because if you are about to buy a branded aquarium tank, then normally the filtration system comes with it, but this is also not limited to you to select a different and better filtration system for your tank even if it branded.

-Your Tank Size – Tank size is a major factor in selecting your filtration system because the bigger that tank is the more powerful and bigger filters are required, especially when the tank is bigger means more fishes and more waste and ammonia to be cleaned.
+Your Tank Size – Tank size is a major factor in selecting your filtration system because the bigger that tank is the more powerful and bigger filters are required, especially when the tank is bigger means more Discs fish and more waste ammonia to be cleaned.

 There are alternative filters that can be used for your Discus aquariums but of course, they are not going to provide the perfect water parameters like the external one mentioned above, since those types of filters are very good for other types of freshwater fishes that are less sensitive than the Discus.

 There Are Different Alternative Types Of Filters To Choose From